rust-lang-nursery/rust-cookbook/src/web/clients/api/rest-head.md

 [![reqwest-badge]][reqwest] [![cat-net-badge]][cat-net]

 Query the [GitHub Users Endpoint](https://api.github.com/users) using a HEAD request ([`Client::head`]) and then inspect the response code to determine success.
-This is a quick way to query a rest resource without needing to receive a body.
-You can also configure the [`reqwest::Client`] with [`ClientBuilder::timeout`] which ensures that a request will not last longer than what is passed to the timeout function.
+This is a quick way to query a rest resource without needing to receive a body. [`reqwest::Client`] cofigured with [`ClientBuilder::timeout`] ensures a request will not last longer than a timeout.

 ```rust,no_run
 # #[macro_use]